 – A teething ring for those coming months.

 From 3-9 months:

 – A Whozit!
 A favorite interactive stuffed funny faced toy loved by many children.
 (We needed 3, one for the car, one for purse, one for home)

 – Again, small board books.
 Baby can now turn pages and look at books on his or her own, but other fun books that can be read from the backseat passenger.

-– CD’s for the car.
-Seasame Street Favorites, Pete Seeger: Folk Songs for Young People, Peter Paul and Mommy, The Beattles 1, and other fun sing alongs.
+– CDs for the car.
+Sesame Street Favorites, Pete Seeger: Folk Songs for Young People, Peter Paul and Mommy, The Beatles 1, and other fun sing-alongs.

 – More socks

 – A cute Christmas T-Shirt with matching tights or pants.

 – New mittens and cap for snowy days outside

 – Healthy treats for baby.

 – A sippy cup

 – Socks or slippers with treads or traction on the bottom, for those early attempts at walking.